 Click on the links below to read a brief synopsis of each book provided by HarperCollins.
-You’ll also find some great 5-star fan reviews from Amazon and information about purchasing the books in different formats.
+You’ll also find some tremendous 5-star fan reviews from Amazon and information about purchasing the books in different formats.

 - Little House in the Big Woods